-Next be scientific in your approach and make a spread sheet with calories per gram, per serving and nutritional balance.
-Also look at cooking times and how this effects fuel consumption (another place to save weight).
-How good is instant porridge compared to non instant porridge oats, rolled and unrolled.
-How about muesli instead, both mass produced and home made?
-Experiment on yourself by eating the same cal tea then the next morning eating a different breakfast.
+Next, be scientific in your approach and make a spreadsheet with calories per gram, per serving and nutritional balance.
+Also, look at cooking times and how this affects fuel consumption (another place to save weight).
+How good is instant porridge compared to non-instant porridge oats, rolled and unrolled?
+How about muesli instead, both mass-produced and homemade?
+Experiment with yourself by eating the same cal tea than the next morning eating a different breakfast.
 What time do you begin to feel hungry?
 Can you add extra stuff to your food to increase the calorie content beyond sugar, say more milk powder or coconut powder and nuts?
 Get some digital scales and work out what gives you (that’s YOU) the best bang.
-Personally I like muesli over porridge as it doesn’t need hot water to cook (but you can add hot water), and think 100grams of this is better for me than 100grams of instant porridge (ask how it’s made instant?).
+Personally, I like muesli over porridge as it doesn’t need hot water to cook (but you can add hot water), and think 100grams of this is better for me than 100grams of instant porridge (ask how it’s made instant?).

-For lunch and daytime food again cast your net wide and look a odd stuff that’s easy to miss.
-Often bite sized food is best (the body can only digest 250kcal an hour), so small bit sized bars, and a mix of sweet and savoury (cheese, crackers, sausage, chocolate, muesli bars).
+For lunch and daytime food again cast your net wide and look odd stuff that’s easy to miss.
+Often bite-sized food is best (the body can only digest 250kcal an hour), so small bit-sized bars, and a mix of sweet and savoury (cheese, crackers, sausage, chocolate, muesli bars).
 When moving long distances it’s vital that food is eaten regularly and the body topped up, as going into the red will slow the whole thing down to a stop.